 Pain management is a highly fascinating and challenging area of pharmacy practice.
 It is typically based on subjective information which can be difficult to quantify, after all one person’s pain tolerance may be vastly different from another.
 Analgesics like acetaminophen or non-steroidal anti-inflammatory drugs are considered relatively safe options which usually do the trick in helping relieve pain; however, they may not be enough.
 Many patients with moderate to severe pain will still find themselves needing additional therapy and may therefore end up being prescribed an opioid.

-There are two issues that may arise at this point when we consider opioid management: under prescribing to the point that patients may remain in pain or overprescribing to the point that patients may misuse.
-A review of opioid pain management concluded although efforts have been made to address the opioid epidemic by monitoring prescriptions electronically or increasing education among patients/providers, there has been limited evidence of significantly improved health outcomes2.
-In addition, there are valid concerns that tighter regulations are causing providers to under prescribe or undertreat pain even in advanced stages of cancer2.
+There are two patterns that may arise at this point when we consider opioid management: under prescribing to the point patients might remain in pain or overprescribing to the point patients might misuse.
 Interestingly, there is evidence variability in opioid prescribing can be traced back to a physician’s specialty and level of training.
-For example, emergency medicine residents and attending physicians were found to prescribe opioids to a lesser degree as compared to non-emergency medicine providers in an acute care setting (among emergency trained providers, residents prescribed opioids to an even lesser degree than attendings!)3.
+For example, emergency medicine residents and attending physicians were found to prescribe opioids to a lesser degree as compared to non-emergency medicine providers in an acute care setting.3 Among emergency trained providers, residents were found to prescribe opioids to an even lesser degree than attendings.3